sendamply/docs/docs/Deliverability/D-DMARC.md

 DMARC stands for Domain-based Message Authentication, Reporting and Conformance and is an email-validation system designed to detect and prevent email spoofing by solving operational and reporting issues related to the SPF and DKIM email authentication protocols.

 DMARC instructs mailbox providers on how to handle unauthenticated email through a DMARC policy that you create in a DNS TXT record.
-This removes any guesswork on how mailbox providers should handle messages that fail DMARC authentication.
+This removes any guesswork on how mailbox providers should handle messages that fail DMARC authentication. **An enforced DMARC policy is the most important thing you can do to prevent phishing and spoofing attacks.**

-Setting an enforced DMARC policy (either *quarantine* or *reject* in the *p* tag) will greatly improve deliverability, and is a necessary step for low volume senders (less than 500 emails per day) who have not established a sending reputation.
+In addition, an enforced DMARC policy (either *quarantine* or *reject* in the *p* tag) will greatly improve deliverability, and is a necessary step for low volume senders (less than 500 emails per day) who have not established a sending reputation.

 ****